LastPass Review: Quick Expert Summary

 LastPass Authenticator can be used as a code generator for supported sites, too.
-For example, I connected LastPass Authenticator with my Google account — so to be able to sign into my Google account, I had to use LastPass Authenticator as a second factor of authentication.
+For example, I connected LastPass Authenticator with my Google account — so to sign into my Google account, I had to use LastPass Authenticator as a second factor of authentication.

-LastPass also lets users set up trusted devices — if you don’t want to use two-factor authentication on a specific device, you can set up a trusted device, and LastPass won’t ask you to type in a code or use a fingerprint on that device for 30 days.
+LastPass also lets you set up trusted devices — if you don’t want to use two-factor authentication on a specific device, you can mark it as trusted, and LastPass won’t ask you to type in a code or use a fingerprint on that device for 30 days.

 Overall, LastPass’s 2FA options are among the best on the market.
-LastPass supports a huge number of authenticator apps, as well as other options like USB authentication and fingerprint/card reader.
-And LastPass offers its own authenticator app which users can use to log into their LastPass vaults and secure other accounts that support two-factor authentication.
+It supports a huge number of authenticator apps, as well as other options like USB authentication and fingerprint/card reader.
+And LastPass offers its own Authenticator app which you can use to log into your LastPass vaults and secure other accounts that support two-factor authentication.

 You can also share one or more items by clicking on the red ‘+’ button in the Sharing Center.

-To test LastPass’s sharing function, I shared a couple of passwords with a colleague who already had a LastPass account.
-After receiving an email from LastPass which informed him of the password share, my colleague logged into his LastPass account and accepted the passwords I had shared with him.
+LastPass’s sharing function worked flawlessly in my tests.
+I shared a couple of passwords with a colleague who already had a LastPass account.
+After receiving an email from LastPass which informed him of the password share, my colleague logged into his LastPass account and accepted the passwords I’d shared with him.
 Because I chose not to let my colleague view the shared passwords, he could only use them (without seeing what the actual passwords were).

 One of the best things about LastPass’s password sharing features is that even LastPass Free lets you share passwords, but only with 1 person.
 To share passwords with multiple people, you need LastPass Premium.
 LastPass Families also lets you share an unlimited number of folders with up to 5 family members.

 Overall, LastPass’s password sharing function is really good.
-Users can easily share one or more passwords with other LastPass users — and password sharing is even available on the free plan!
-While free LastPass users can share passwords with 1 other user, paid users can share entries with multiple users.
-LastPass makes password and data sharing very simple, and I really love that users can conceal shared passwords (so recipients can use the passwords, but not actually see them) and revoke access at any time.
+You can easily share one or more passwords with other LastPass users — and password sharing is even available on the free plan!
+While free LastPass users can share passwords with 1 other user, if you opt for a premium plan, you can share entries with multiple users.
+LastPass makes password and data sharing very simple, and I really love that you can conceal shared passwords (so recipients can use the passwords, but not actually see them) and revoke access at any time.